gsa-oes/office-of-evaluation-sciences/pages/apply.md

 * Flexibility, self-motivation, and the ability to manage multiple tasks efficiently as a team player.

-* Curiosity and willingness to learn about federal agencies and their unique practical and regulatory constraints.
+* Curiosity and willingness to learn about Federal agencies and their unique practical and regulatory constraints.

 Preferred qualifications include: